 I suspect that much of the failure to keep this frog successfully stems from a lack of knowledge about its terrarium requirements.
 When setting up its enclosure, it is better to think of it as a chameleon rather than as a frog.

 The other things to consider is that this is a nocturnal species, during the day it will perch on a branch and remain in the same position pretending to be a leaf until the lights are switched off.
 So although it is a beautiful and fascinating frog, you will actually not see it "do" much during the day.

 Have you considered keeping pet frogs?

-Because it is arboreal it requires a tall terrarium.
+Because it is arboreal, it requires a tall terrarium.
 I have kept Zoidberg in an exoterra flexarium with great success for over 6 years.
-Although he is doing well in it, there are some disadvantages, it is a black nylon cage, and I think is more suited to temporary housing outside rather than as a permanent enclosure.
-It is very light and compact, can be folded into a small package but that is more important if you're planning to take it with you, say on a field trip rather than inside.
+Although he is doing well in it, there are some disadvantages—it is a black nylon cage, which I think is more suited to temporary housing outside rather than as a permanent enclosure.
+It is very light and compact, can be folded into a small package, but that is more important if you're planning to take it with you, say on a field trip rather than inside.

 The terrarium should contain natural plants.
 Although the frogs don't need high humidity, it should still be maintained at 40%-60%, foliage and daily misting help.
 Useful plants are monstrera swiss cheese plants, ficus trees or umbrella plants.